retorquere/zotero-better-bibtex/site/content/support/performance.md

 ### Initial state

 Initially, your cache will be empty.
-The first export of any reference using Better BibTeX will therefore be a little over twice as slow as subsequent exports.
-After that, it gets pretty zippy, as the process of exporting a reference will also cache that reference *for the current export settings*.
+The first export of any item using Better BibTeX will therefore be a little over twice as slow as subsequent exports.
+After that, it gets pretty zippy, as the process of exporting a item will also cache the output entry for that item *for the current export settings*.
 This means if you export once with, and once without notes (one of the options in the export popup), you will hit an empty cache twice.
-If you set up an automatic export, the export you do that registers it for auto-update will already be the first export, so if your references weren't cached already, they will be before subsequent auto-exports.
+If you set up an automatic export, the export you do that registers it for auto-update will already be the first export, so if your items weren't cached already, they will be before subsequent auto-exports.

 ### Cache refresh

-The cache entry for a reference is retained as long as you do not make any changes to that reference.
-Any change you make will drop all cache entries for that reference (so all variants you had for different export options).
-The cache for that reference will be refreshed as soon as you export it again, either manually or [automatically]({{< ref "exporting" >}}).
+The cache entry for a item is retained as long as you do not make any changes to that item.
+Any change you make will drop all cache entries for that item (so all variants you had for different export options).
+The cache for that item will be refreshed as soon as you export it again, either manually or [automatically]({{< ref "exporting" >}}).

 ### Cache drop